s16rv/sourdough-teams/README.md

-# Maestro EVM Contracts
+# Sourdough EVM Contracts

-This project contains the smart contracts for Maestro EVM expansion.
+This project contains the smart contracts for Sourdough EVM expansion.

 ## Development